 Photo credit: Elliot Leahy

-Adriel Sukumar is a young Australian composer in his fourth year of a Bachelor of Music (Composition) Honours at the Sydney Conservatorium of Music under Carl Vine AO.
-His music often explores interesting harmonic sonorities and has been played by various ensembles including the Sydney Conservatorium of Music Symphony Orchestra and New Music Ensemble, the Australian and Sydney Youth Orchestras, Steel City Strings, Ensemble Offspring, the Goldner String Quartet, the Australian String Quartet, Caesura Ensemble, SAGA Collective, and the Choir and Organists of Saint Patrick’s Cathedral Parramatta.
+He has received commissions from Steel City Strings, the Australian Haydn Ensemble, the Macquarie Singers, the Choir of Saint Patrick’s Cathedral Parramatta, SAGA Collective, and Caesura Ensemble.
+Other works of his has also been performed by various ensembles including the Sydney Conservatorium of Music Symphony Orchestra, New Music Ensemble, and Saxophone Orchestra; the Australian and Sydney Youth Orchestras, Steel City Strings, Ensemble Offspring, the Goldner String Quartet, and the Choir and Organists of Saint Patrick's Cathedral Parramatta.

 Aside from his composing Adriel sings regularly as a Bass Scholar with the Choir of Saint Patrick's Cathedral Parramatta.
-He is currently also a Conducting Scholar with River City Voices.

-Current as of September 2025
+Current as of January 2026

 (live recording - Hannah Grogan)